Heilttme/Lootmakers/README.md

 in dev

-Eccomerce web site made with React + Django Rest Api
+Eccomerce website made with React + Django Rest Api

+to be filled after launching in prod